 ODOT Responsibilities

-ODOT is responsible for processing and making payments to LPAs for the pro-rated federal share of the actual and eligible costs incurred by the LPA on behalf of the project, as specified in the master certification agreement and the applicable supplemental project agreement.
+ODOT is responsible for processing and making payments to LPAs for the pro-rated federal share of the actual and eligible costs incurred by the LPA on behalf of the project, as specified in the master certification agreement and the applicable supplemental project authorization.

 IDENTIFYING FEDERAL-AID REIMBURSABLE AND NON-REIMBURSABLE CHARGES

-Reimbursement of costs eligible for FHWA’s participation is provided under Title 23, OMB Circular A-87 now referred to as 2 CFR 200 and 23 CFR 140.
+Reimbursement of costs eligible for FHWA’s participation is provided under 2 CFR 200 and 23 CFR 140.
 The following is an overview of federal reimbursement policies.

 Resources: